FAQ

 Entirely.

-The source code is on GitHub if you want to install and run it yourself.
-It is available under the MIT license, which is one of the most liberal in terms of allowing you to do what you want with the code without restriction.
+The source code is on if you want to install and run it yourself.
+It is available under the license, which is one of the most liberal in terms of allowing you to do what you want with the code without restriction.

 It has similar capabilities to other 3D printing slicers like Cura, Simplify3D, and PrusaSlicer.